 Sean Z. Kramer is a partner in the Chicago office of Kirkland & Ellis LLP, where he is a member of the Firm’s corporate transactional group.
 Sean’s practice concentrates on structuring, negotiating and managing the corporate, securities and tax aspects of complex business transactions.
 He has developed a particular focus on representing private equity sponsors and their portfolio companies in leveraged buyouts of public and private companies; strategic mergers, acquisitions and joint ventures; divestitures; venture capital, growth equity and other minority investments; initial public offerings; debt and equity financings; restructurings and workouts; executive compensation arrangements; investment fund formations; and various corporate governance matters.

-Sean joined the Firm as an associate in 2010 and became a partner in 2015.
 In addition to his tenure at Kirkland, Sean spent time as an investment professional at a private equity–type fund focused on the legal industry.
 Drawing on his collective experience in law, business and education, Sean brings a unique perspective to his practice, which clients consistently find to be highly effective, practical and collegial.

 Sean co-founded and currently co-chairs the Kirkland & Ellis Corporate Lab at the University of Chicago Law School, a clinical program through which students learn transactional law by working with the legal and business teams of leading public and private companies, investment funds and non-profit organizations.
 He has also served on the boards and committees of various local and national institutions, including Teach for America, Golden Apple Foundation and the University of Chicago.